Statsomat/BayesTwoProp/documents/Introduction.md

         - Open a pull request to add significant commits to the master (Live-Show)

-5. Evaluation: Commits, Comments, Final Oral Report per Zoom in January (each student ca. 10 minutes on 17.01.2024 and 24.01.2024, describe: goals, achievements, my contribution)
-Please check the insight of the project to see the work of other students.
+5. Evaluation: GitHub Traces (Commits, Comments etc, for the group), Written Report (Delivery: 14.02.2025, 10:00.
+Describe: The (prospected) functions of the app, our work during the semester, my own contribution, approx. 1500 words).
+Details at the beginning of January.

 (Live-Show)